markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 ### Instantiation recapped

-So let us recap what we have seen of instantiation so far, as try to define the idea as we go along.
+So let us recap what we have seen of instantiation so far, and try to define the idea as we go along.
 Consider the following program:

 ![](Recap/Instanitation101.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F3051004821923634773)